On the Gan-Gross-Prasad conjecture and its refinement for

-\end{theorem} \begin{Remark} Recently the Gan-Gross-Prasad conjecture and its refinement in the co-dimension one unitary group case has been proved in remarkable papers by Beuzart-Plessis, Liu, Zhang and Zhu~\cite{BPLZZ} and Beuzart-Plessis, Chaudouard and Zydor~\cite{BPCZ}, in the stable case and in the endoscopic case, respectively.
-Note that our $\left(\mathrm{U}\left(2n\right), \mathrm{U}\left(1\right)\right)$ case is not included in the co-dimension one case unless $n=1$. \end{Remark} By an argument similar to the proof of Theorem~\ref{refined ggp thm}, we may prove a split analogue, i.e. the refined Gan-Gross-Prasad conjecture in the case of $(\mathrm{GL}_{2n}, \mathrm{GL}_1)$.
-Since we have an explicit formula for the Whittaker periods on $\mathrm{GL}_m$ in general by Lapid and Mao~\cite[Theorem~4.1]{LM}, we do not need to impose any assumption.
-We have the following theorem where we use notation similar to the one in Theorem~\ref{refined ggp thm}.
-We refer to Section~\ref{s:RGGP GL} for the precise definitions in the split setting. \begin{theorem} Let $(\pi, V_\pi)$ be an irreducible cuspidal tempered automorphic representation of $\mathrm{GL}_{2n}(\mA)$ and $\chi$ a character of $\mA^\times \slash F^\times$.
+where we regard $\Lambda$ as an automorphic form on $D_e(\mA)$.
+Thus \eqref{formula uni} is consistent with \cite[Conjecture~2.5]{Liu2}. \end{Remark} \begin{Remark} Recently the Gan--Gross--Prasad conjecture and its refinement in the co-dimension one unitary group case has been proved in remarkable papers by Beuzart-Plessis, Liu, Zhang and Zhu~\cite{BPLZZ} and Beuzart-Plessis, Chaudouard and Zydor~\cite{BPCZ}, in the stable case and in the endoscopic case, respectively.
+Note that our $\left(\mathrm{U}\left(2n\right), \mathrm{U}\left(1\right)\right)$ case is not included in the co-dimension one case unless $n=1$. \end{Remark} \begin{Remark} After the submission of this paper, Beuzart-Plessis and Chaudouard posted an outstanding paper \cite{BPC} on arXiv, in which they prove the Gan--Gross--Prasad conjecture and its refinement for Bessel periods on unitary groups in general by establishing the Jacquet--Rallis relative trace formulas.
+Though the main results of our paper are subsumed in theirs as a special case, the authors believe that the different approach taken here has its own merit because of its simplicity and straightforwardness. \end{Remark} By an argument similar to the proof of Theorem~\ref{refined ggp thm}, we may prove a split analogue, i.e. the refined Gan--Gross--Prasad conjecture in the case of $(\mathrm{GL}_{2n}, \mathrm{GL}_1)$.
+Since an explicit formula for the Whittaker periods on $\mathrm{GL}_m$ holds in general by Lapid and Mao~\cite[Theorem~4.1]{LM}, we do not need to impose any assumption, contrary to Theorem~\ref{refined ggp thm}.
+In fact we have the following theorem where we use notation similar to that in Theorem~\ref{refined ggp thm}.
+We refer to Section~\ref{s:RGGP GL} for the precise definitions in the split setting. \begin{theorem} Let $(\pi, V_\pi)$ be an irreducible cuspidal tempered automorphic representation of $\mathrm{GL}_{2n}(\mA)$ and $\eta$ a character of $\mA^\times \slash F^\times$.
 Let us fix a decomposition of the measure $dg$ on $\mathrm{GL}_1(\mA)$ as $dg= C_1 \prod_v dg_v$ and also fix a decomposition of the Petersson inner product $\langle \,\,, \,\,\rangle = \prod_v \langle \,\,, \,\,\rangle_v$.

 Then for any non-zero decomposable vector $\varphi = \otimes \varphi_v \in V_\pi$, we have